usharesoft/appcenter-docs/end-user/en/source/pages/apis/using-apis.rst

 	    <subSoftwareArtifacts/>
 	</ns0:softwareFile>

-Now can actually upload the binary.
+Now you can upload the binary.
 Note down the ``binaryUri`` of the newly created artifact object.
-This is the resource uri we use to upload the file:
+This is the resource uri you use to upload the file:

 . function:: POST /users/{uid}/mysoftware/{msid}/artifacts/{said}/bin/{fileName}